 “Education forms people of love, care and compassion with a deep sense of hope, who appreciate beauty and wonder and who will serve the world by their gifts.”

 One of the keys to hope is being able to imagine a future.
 True vocational training is more than teaching people a skill.
 Alongside a vocation we hope to instil a vision of how the world could be if we respect and care for one another and our environment.
-We intend to set up enterprises in the village that model a fair and better future.
+We are in the process of setting up enterprises in the village that model a fair and better future.

-This education will be enhanced by a course we have put together called ‘The Politics of Hope’, enabling these children to understand what they have been through in the context of universal factors that affect our world.
+This education is enhanced by our training course, ‘The Politics of Hope’, enabling these children to understand what they have been through in the context of universal factors that affect our world.
 Empowered by this learning, we hope to encourage their capacity to influence those factors and to be catalysts of change in society.

 “Education is what remains after one has forgotten everything he learned in school.”

 “It takes a village to raise a child.”

 When in the army child soldiers are often placed in small combat units, enabling their commanders to keep control.
 Some children, who escape rebel armies, at risk of their lives, returned after several months to those armed forces.
 The reasons seem to be that they felt isolated in large reception centres where there was a lack of both discipline and close-knit friendship groups.
 Research reveals that it is common for any ex-military personnel to find re-integration into civilian life difficult and this is heightened in the context of child-soldiers.